My first exposure to the waterfront and longshore labor relations was in 1978.

-In response to the question of where I find so much time to file charges against Local 13: My 21-year-old son is severely disabled and requires 24/7, line-of-sight care, which is my privilege to provide.
+In response to the question of where I find so much time to file NLRB charges, my 27-year-old son is severely disabled and requires 24/7, line-of-sight care, which is my privilege to provide.
 As a result, I have a lot of time on my hands to help my friends.

 My name is Jim Tessier and I am a longshore labor relations consultant, and this is my newsletter.

 If you have any further questions feel free contact me at [email protected].